 The tree is not native to India but seems to be happy in Munnar.

 Travel has introduced me to several new species and some of them stop me in my tracks (metaphorically speaking).
 There are two more such plants from the same Munnar trip but I shall share those in another post!

 When on a drive, my family is now quite used to my (apparently) random calls to stop.. just cause I have seen some 'different' 'interesting' 'new' plant!

 I am joining Parul in her ThursdayTreeLove bloghop.
-Do head over to see some amazing trees from around the world.
-Better still, if you have a photo of a tree that has caught your eye, then do join us in this bimonthly tree fiesta!
-Stay healthy and happy folks!
+Do head over to see some fantastic trees from around the world.
+Better still, join in!